 There are no soils designated as Prime Farmland soils (NRCS 2023), though some Farmland of Statewide Importance and Prime farmland if Irrigated soils are present.
 Localized impacts to soils at each tower site are anticipated and further described below.
-Coordination with NRCS for FPPA is pending; Farmland Conversion Impact Rating forms are provided in Appendix C.
+Coordination with NRCS for FPPA will be completed before construction; Farmland Conversion Impact Rating forms are provided in Appendix C.